 React Hooks

-Reactive hooks to build live, collaborative interfaces against the Agentic State Engine.
+Reactive hooks to build live, collaborative interfaces on the Trellis graph.

 The trellis/react package exposes standard React hooks for binding Trellis queries directly to your component state.
 These hooks manage WebSocket subscriptions automatically, meaning your UI is always perfectly in sync with the underlying causal graph.